Skip to content

 bash

-pip install inferedge-moss
+pip install moss

 Set up environment variables (optional):